digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ---

 ## Definition
-# Metadata Object Description Schema (MODS)
+# Metadata Object Description Schema (MODS) - 1/2

 __Metadata Object Description Schema (MODS)__ was developed as a simpler, more flexible, and more semantically rich alternative to MARC specifically for describing digital resources.

+---

+## Definition
+# Metadata Object Description Schema (MODS) - 2/2

 While MODS shares some similarities with MARC in terms of descriptive elements and data structure, it offers greater flexibility, extensibility, and compatibility with XML-based technologies.

 <!--presenter notes